-With two runways and an estimated 5.3 million passengers in 2012, EuroAirport Basel-Mulhouse-Freiburg is served by a multitude of international airlines with direct and connecting flights to numerous European cities and beyond.
+With two runways and an estimated 5.7 million passengers per year, EuroAirport Basel-Mulhouse-Freiburg is served by a multitude of international airlines with direct and connecting flights to numerous European cities and beyond.
 Seasonal charter flights are available to popular vacation destinations.

-On level 3: tour operator check-in & check-in counters; this level now has an enlarged cross-border passageway; and
+Check-in level 3 houses the check-in counters; this level now has an enlarged cross-border passageway; and

 (a) from Switzerland: tel.
 061 325 3111, fax 3515

 (b) from France: tel.
 03 89 90 31111; fax 3515

 (c) from Germany: tel.
 0761 12 00 3515; fax 3515

 (d) from Freiburg: tel.
 12 00 3111; fax 3515

 (e) from other countries: tel. +33 (0)3 8990 3111; fax 2511.